-Retail Rewards Credit Cards
+Retail Rewards Credit Cards Comparison

-2. How to compare retail rewards credit cards
+How do retail rewards credit cards works?

 What should I expect from a retail rewards credit card?

 - Encouragement to spend in-store.
 You will have the opportunity to earn points no matter where you spend on your credit card, but your redemption of points can be restricted to the store whose name is on the credit card.
 This is true for the cards mentioned above, although the David Jones card does also have an option on travel rewards with Qantas and other airlines.
 Thus, your main focus when you compare retail rewards credit cards should be on whether the store offers you the kind of products you would like to take home with you, because that's the store where you'll be spending your rewards.

 - To earn more points for loyalty to the brand.
 The number of points you earn per dollar will depend upon where you make your purchases.
 You should earn more points for shopping in-store than at other locations.

-- Short-term offers and discountsThese should come your way at regular intervals, so that you can earn more points for a limited period, or perhaps by purchasing certain items.
+- Short-term offers and discounts.
+These should come your way at regular intervals, so that you can earn more points for a limited period, or perhaps by purchasing certain items.
 You can also reasonably expect that discounts are applied to selected products in-store that are purchased with your affiliated credit card.
 In this respect, a retail rewards credit card can operate very much like a store card.

 What should I look for in a retail rewards credit card?

-- A good points-to-rewards ratioWhen shopping around for a retail rewards credit card, it is important to look into how many points are needed to purchase items that you desire.
+- A good points-to-rewards ratio.
+When shopping around for a retail rewards credit card, it is important to look into how many points are needed to purchase items that you desire.
 Rewards points aren’t created equal, so it is worth making a comparison of the rewards value of competing cards.

-- The purchase interest rateInvariably, the purchase interest rate will be higher on a rewards credit card than any low rate credit card counterpart.
+- The purchase interest rate.
+Invariably, the purchase interest rate will be higher on a rewards credit card than any low rate credit card counterpart.
 Rewards cards are usually only financially rewarding for consumers who pay their balance in full each month.

-- Cap and expiryA cap on your points means you will not be able to earn more than a certain amount in any year.
+- Cap and expiry.
+A cap on your points means you will not be able to earn more than a certain amount in any year.
 This punishes you if you are a high spender.
 Similarly, an expiry date on your points penalises the low spenders who may have to exchange their points for a lesser reward.
 Worse, if you forget that your points are about to expire, they may end up disappearing for ever.
 Some cards have neither of these conditions, but it is worth checking.
 You’ve been warned.

-- Annual feesWhilst an annual fee for the credit card itself is pretty standard for a rewards credit card, you should be wary that a fee can also be charged to be a member of the rewards scheme.
+- Annual fees.
+Whilst an annual fee for the credit card itself is pretty standard for a rewards credit card, you should be wary that a fee can also be charged to be a member of the rewards scheme.

-- Interest-free daysInterest free days gives credit card users a chance to balance their balance before interest is applied.
+- Interest-free days.
+Interest free days gives credit card users a chance to balance their balance before interest is applied.
 However, please be aware that there are no interest free days if you carry a balance from the previous month.

 Is a retail rewards credit card for me?

 That depends on whether you want to be tied to a certain retailer for your rewards.
 If not, then you should be looking at a more general rewards scheme that offers a wider range of redemption options.
 If you know your credit rating is not so hot, you may want to think twice about even making an application.
 These cards require a sound credit rating, and every application you make will be logged in your history, whether successful or not.

 How to use a retail rewards credit card

 Action you should take with your retail rewards credit card

-- Shift some regular bills and purchases to your cardYou will be spending hundreds or even thousands of dollars each month that earn you nothing back.
+- Shift some regular bills and purchases to your card.
+You will be spending hundreds or even thousands of dollars each month that earn you nothing back.
 Anything you use cash, a debit card, or a direct debit to pay for could potentially be moved to your credit card to earn points.
 This action is, however, fraught with danger if you do not set aside the cash you would have used.
 This will be needed to cover your credit card debt at the end of the month.

 Actions you should avoid with your retail rewards credit card

-- Spending just to earn pointsJustifying an unnecessary purchase on the basis that you have earned some points is poor thinking.
+- Spending just to earn points.
+Justifying an unnecessary purchase on the basis that you have earned some points is poor thinking.
 Not only could you end up with a purchase of little value, but you may take your balance into an area that you cannot pay off in full.

 - Losing track of your spending.
 If you have any doubts about your ability to manage a larger credit card bill, or to balance any sudden large shift from cash to plastic, then putting your everyday bills onto your retail rewards credit card would be very unwise.
 Your balance needs to be paid off in full each month for your points to be of some benefit.
 If you end up paying interest, you have lost the game.

 - Making cash transactions.
-These include cash withdrawals from ATMs, cash back at a cash register, traveler's cheques and foreign currency, and gambling transactions.
+These include cash withdrawals from ATMs, cashback at a cash register, traveler's cheques and foreign currency, and gambling transactions.
 These will not earn you points, but they will earn your a higher rate of interest from the moment they are made, as well as a cash advance feel.